ThomasCalle/10-Things-To-Do-In-Toronto/README.md

 Team: 7even's Interactive Front-End Project

 Greetings! the Interactive Front-End Project showecases group memebers: Rebecca Lawerence, Shohei Mochizuki & Thomas Calle's collaborative skills and talents to potnetial their user based auidance and employers.
 Employers want to see what you can do, so that's exactly what we'll give'um!
-The more examples of deployed collaborative work we have in your portfolio, the more likely you are to get an interview and a job.

 ## Table of contents